 The interior of the house will be added in the future.

-The site of Simon-the-Tanner's house is adjacent to the lighthouse.
-The minaret tower of the mosque, where the house is located, is seen just behind the modern lighthouse.
+Simon-the-Tanner's house is adjacent to the Jaffa port old lighthouse.
+The minaret tower of the mosque, where the house is located, is seen just behind it.
 This picture is taken from the pier, on the west side of the Tanner's house:

-The modern lighthouse was constructed in the 20th C above the base of an older lighthouse from 1865.
+The modern lighthouse was constructed in the 20th century above the base of an older lighthouse from 1865.

 Acts tells how Peter raised Tabitha/Dorcas from the dead, when he came from Lydda (Lod) to Joppa (Jaffa).
 According to tradition, this resurrection was performed on the roof ("upper chamber") of the house of Simon the tanner, where Peter was lodging.